Dorothy

 Life history

 We first met Dorothy in 2008.
-At the time, she was a young gray beluga.
-We’ve seen her almost every summer since, and in 2015 she turned almost completely white.
+At the time, it was a young gray beluga.
+We’ve seen it almost every summer since, and in 2015 it turned almost completely white.
 In belugas, the color change from gray to white occurs between the ages of 12 and 16.
 We therefore believe that Dorothy was born around the year 2000.
-It was also in 2015 that we first saw her with a calf.
+It was also in 2015 that we first saw it with a calf, suggesting that this beluga is a female.

 In the summer range, females form large communities in which they look after newborns and youngsters.
 These communities are attached to traditional territories, and there is little exchange between them.